mannnish/cli-todoist/readme.md

 <h1 align="center" id="title">cli-todoist</h1>

-- A simple command line interface for Todoist, a todo based application.
+- A very easy to use command line interface for developers and shell users based on Todoist, a todo based application.
 You can simply add, remove, list and complete tasks from your terminal.
 - package link: https://www.npmjs.com/package/cli-todoist

 ---